rebecca3di/over/README.md

 This where I will put some of my codes and notes and thoughts during my progress in machine learning.

+You may find that the same work are carried out with pytorch and also Paddlepaddle, and they can vary in time consumption.
+This can be due to projects with Pytorch are run on my laptop, equipped with a pitiful NVIDIA GeForce MX150, while the others are run on Tesla V100 provided by the owner of Paddlepaddle.
+Certainly different framework can have different speed but I presume it should be a tiny one comparing to the huge gap of devices.

 ### transfer-learning.ipynb

 - It is a DaNN approach to draw information from real photos to discriminate human hand drawings.